pungggi/mouse_gestures/README.md

 - Execute VS Code commands using mouse gestures
 - Configure custom gesture-to-command mappings
 - Support for sequential and parallel command execution
-- Support for waiting on command completion
-- Built-in gesture pad for gesture detection
 - Support for complex gesture patterns using regular expressions
-- Full 8-direction support including diagonal movements (UR, UL, DR, DL)
 - View all configured gestures with the "Mouse Gestures: Show Cheat Sheet" command
-- Assign commands to unrecognized gestures with a simple prompt here is in example:
+- Assign commands to unrecognized gestures with a simple prompt here is an example:
   ![Gesture Pad Interface](https://i.imgur.com/w8IptDb.gif)

   The example above adds the following to the settings.json: